 High Country News covers the important issues and stories that define the American West.
 Its mission is to inform and inspire people – through in-depth journalism – to act on behalf of the West’s diverse natural and human communities.
 Publishes creative nonfiction (essays) along with journalistic nonfiction.

 High Desert Journal is an online literary and visual art magazine dedicated to further understanding the people, places and issues of the interior West.

-The Hopper is a lively environmental literary magazine from Green Writers Press.
-We publish poetry, fiction, nonfiction, ecocriticism, visual art, and interviews that cultivate an invigorated understanding of nature’s place in human life.
+The Hopper is an environmental literary magazine.
+We publish poetry, fiction, nonfiction, visual art, interviews, and book reviews, all of which are paths towards an invigorated understanding of nature’s place in human life.

 Journal of Wild Culture

 An online journal seeking contributions of all kinds that address what matters now for later, whether it be in the zones of nature, society, culture, science, politics, or elsewhere.
 Much is spinning out of control, and The Journal of Wild Culture wants to be part of the discussions and stories that are at the center of thisrebalancing work.